daradermody/gnome-connection-manager/README.md

 Name=Gnome Connection Manager
-Comment=A simple ssh connection manager for gnome GenericName=Connection Manager Exec=/home/USERNAME/.gnome-connection-manager/gnome_connection_manager.py Terminal=false
+Comment=A simple ssh connection manager for gnome GenericName=Connection Manager Exec=~/.gnome-connection-manager/gnome_connection_manager.py Terminal=false
 Type=Application
-Icon=/home/USERNAME/.gnome-connection-manager/icon.png
+Icon=~/.gnome-connection-manager/icon.png
 Categories=GTK;GNOME;Network;
 ```

 Replace USERNAME in examples above with your username.

 # Note about the author
-The original author of GCM is Renzo Bertuzzi (kuthulu@gmail.com) and all credit goes to him.
-I really liked the
+This is a fork of work done by Matko Jun.
+The original author of GCM is Renzo Bertuzzi (kuthulu@gmail.com).
-application and decided to fix some bugs and add features that I need in everyday use.
-If you find my fork of GCM
-useful and would like to see some new features added don't hesitate to contact me at: matko.jun@gmail.com